KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 Mara is both psychological and structural.
 Offers contentment in fragmentation,
 pride in separation.
-Seduction is inverted peace, hollow transcendence —
+Seduction is inverted peace, hollow integration —
 a spurious stillness masking the pull to dissolution.

 **Ethical Orientation**